ShindouAris/Backend_yt-dlp/Readme.md

 5.  **Cookies Not Working / `yt-dlp` errors (e.g., 429 from YouTube, authentication issues)**:
     *   Ensure `cookies.txt` is present in the project's root (or correctly configured as a secret file on Render).
     *   Verify `cookies.txt` format (Netscape, first line `# HTTP Cookie File` or `# Netscape HTTP Cookie File`).
-    *   Cookies expire.
+    *   Cookies expired.
 Re-export fresh cookies using the private/incognito window method.
+[THE ]
 6.  **`File not found` (404 for `/files/<session_id>` with detail "No downloadable file found.")**:
     *   The `session_id` (even if a valid UUID) might be incorrect, the corresponding download might have failed, or the file was deleted by the auto-cleanup (default 5 mins).
     *   Check server logs for download errors during the `/download` step.